 12. Alcohol – Student may possess alcohol, if age 21 and older, in Student’s private room/suite but may not display or consume alcohol in any public area (defined as any area outside of a private room/suite).
 Alcohol displays, including empty alcoholic beverage cans and bottles, are not allowed in any residence hall rooms.
 Empty alcoholic beverage cans and bottles should be disposed of properly in trash receptacles.
 Possession, consumption, or display of any alcohol or alcohol containers is not permitted in any area designated as alcohol free or “dry”.
 Toller and Alverno Residence Halls are considered “dry” halls.

-13. Meal Plans – Student must have a University meal plan throughout all academic semesters.
+13. Meal Plans – Student must have a University meal plan throughout all three academic terms.

 14. Alteration of Residence Hall Rooms & Furnishings – Alteration of the room or furnishings must be approved by Residential Life and Housing and Facilities administrative personnel.